National Science Foundation Graduate Research Fellowship Prgoram

 Award Details

 The purpose of the NSF Graduate Research Fellowship Program (GRFP) is to ensure the quality, vitality, and diversity of the scientific and engineering workforce of the United States.
 GRFP seeks to broaden participation in science and engineering of underrepresented groups, including women, minorities, persons with disabilities, and veterans.
 The five-year fellowship provides three years of financial support, including an annual stipend of $37,000.
+Selection criteria is composed of Intellectual Merit (Potential to advance knowledge) and Broader Impacts (Potential to benefit society).

 Eligibility